 Dental radiographs are invaluable aids in diagnosing, treating, and maintaining dental health.
 Exposure time for dental radiographs is extremely minimal.
 Dr. Clifton utilizes Digital Imaging Technologies within the office.
 With digital imaging, exposure time is about 50 percent less when compared to traditional radiographs.
 Digital imaging can also help us retrieve valuable diagnostic information.
 We may be able to see cavities better.

-Digital imaging allows us to store patient images, and enables us to quickly and easily transfer them to specialists or insurance companies.
+Digital imaging allows us to store patient images and enables us to quickly and easily transfer them to specialists or insurance companies.

 Digital X-rays offer more precision since we view the image on a computer monitor, instead of holding up a 35mm film up to the light.
-Digital X-rays results in 1/6th the radiation exposure to you.
+Digital X-rays result in 1/6th the amount of radiation exposure to you.

-Many patients, especially younger patients, are very familiar with the latest technology and are comfortable with the high tech practice.
+Many patients, especially younger patients, are very familiar with the latest technology and are comfortable with the high-tech practice.
 Computers and TV screens are their primary method of information processing.

 Dr. Clifton utilizes Intraoral Camera technology that helps enhance your understanding of your diagnosis.
 An Intraoral Camera is a very small camera – in some cases, just a few millimeters long.
-An Intraoral Camera allows our practice to view clear, precise images of your mouth, teeth and gums, in order for us to accurately make a diagnosis.
+An Intraoral Camera allows our practice to view clear, precise images of your mouth, teeth, and gums, in order for us to accurately make a diagnosis.
 With clear, defined, enlarged images, you see details that may be missed by standard mirror examinations.
 This can mean faster diagnosis with less chair-time for you!

 Intraoral cameras also enable our practice to save your images in our office computer to provide a permanent record of treatments.
-These images can be printed for you, other specialists, dental labs, and improve successful processing of insurance claims.
+These images can be printed for you, other specialists, dental labs, and improve the successful processing of insurance claims.